 Generally, universities consider the higher score.
 Some universities even consider taking the average of both the marks.
 Though schools get to see your exam score history, a low score on record doesn’t always hinder your admission.

-It is agreed that several CD programs and other study materials are available in the market but they don’t substitute for what a specialized teacher with years of experience tells you in the class.
 Our study materials are developed after years of research and we have designed them in such a way that they help you study well both inside and outside the class.
 Option has a long and very outstanding track record of training for these exams.
 Joining Option for preparation ensures the outcome of the effort.
-Apart from training you for the exam, we provide you with numerous opportunities to meet talented people, attend talks, and discuss with our team of councillors and trainers the best plans for your future.
+Apart from training you for the exam, we provide you with numerous opportunities to meet talented people, attend talks, and discuss with our team of counsellors and trainers the best plans for your future.